openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     let incorrect: [number, string] = ["hello", 1] // compile-time error

-If the type used in the context is a *union type* (see :ref:`Union Types`) then it is necessary to try to infer the type of array literal from its elements (see :ref:`Array Type Inference from Types of Elements`) and if sucseccfull then check if the inferred type is compatible with the union type.
-Otherwise, it is a :index:`compile-time error`.
+If the type used in the context is a *union type* (see :ref:`Union Types`), then it is necessary to try inferring the type of the array literal from its elements (see :ref:`Array Type Inference from Types of Elements`).
+If sucseccfull, then the type so inferred must be compatible with one of the types that form the union type.
+Otherwise, it is a :index:`compile-time error`:

 .. code-block:: typescript
    :linenos:

-    let union_of_arrays: number[] | string[] = [1, 2] // OK
+    let union_of_arrays: number[] | string[] = [1, 2] // OK, type of literal is number[]
     let incorrect_union_of_arrays: number[] | string[] = [1, 2, "string"]
      // compile-time error: number|string[] is not compatible with number[] | string[]